md-al-imran-abir/data-science-with-python-coursera/course-1/Readme.md

 3rd and 4th assignment of the course.

-These assignments data manipulation with [Pandas](https://pandas.pydata.org/).
+These assignments cover data manipulation with [Pandas](https://pandas.pydata.org/).